 CONCLUSION AND FUTURE WORK

-Throughout this work, we have showcased an AI-driven mineral classification framework characterized by its high interpretability and informative capabilities.
+Throughout this work, we have presented an AI-driven mineral classification framework characterized by its high interpretability and informative capabilities.
 This framework, bolstered by advanced XAI techniques and LLM, is strategically designed to cater to a wide audience, including those with limited or no prior expertise in mineralogy or AI.
 The incorporation of XAI proves invaluable, particularly in instances of incorrect model decisions, facilitating a more transparent and comprehensible insight into the model's reasoning.
 Such transparency is crucial in bolstering user trust and understanding, enabling them to more confidently engage with the system.
-Looking forward, several exciting avenues beckon.
-Our immediate plans revolve around broadening the scope of our dataset by integrating data from diverse and robust sources.
+Our future works revolve around broadening the scope of our dataset by integrating data from diverse and robust sources.
 This not only promises to enhance the model's precision but also its efficiency.
 Additionally, we aim to delve deeper into the human-centric aspect of our system.
 Specifically, we intend to orchestrate comprehensive human evaluations that will scrutinize both the plausibility and the faithfulness of explanations and information generated by XAI techniques and LLMs.
 Such evaluations will serve as a litmus test, assessing the real-world applicability and impact of our framework on its intended users.

 REFERENCES